DIRFloortime® Therapy

 DIRFloortime® and ABA

-• DIRFloortime® focuses on internal development, emotional experience, and relationships as the drivers of growth
+Focus Observable behavior and skill acquisition through external reinforcement Internal development, emotional experience, and relationships as drivers of growth

 DIRFloortime® is built on partnership with caregivers.
 Families are actively involved through coaching, reflection, and shared problem-solving.